Sphereon-Opensource/rn-jsonld-signatures/README.md

 =================

 An implementation of the Linked Data Signatures specification for JSON-LD.
-This software works in all modern browsers as well as node.js via [npm](https://www.npmjs.com/package/jsonld-signatures).
+This software works in React Native.

 Introduction
 ------------